Natural Beauty Products, Nope, Organic Beauty, Organic Beauty Products, Skin Care, Uncategorized

 Over 1,000 Toxic Ingredients Banned in Europe But Not in US?

 |Why These Toxins Aren’t Banned in the US|

 It’s not much of a stretch to say that Europe is very different than the United States.
 And the differences don’t just lie in the art, food, or culture.
-One of the biggest differences (as far as I see it) is in attitude towards toxic ingredients in both food and cosmetics.
+One of the biggest differences is in attitude towards toxic ingredients in both food and cosmetics.

 This topic really fascinates me and leaves me really confused.
-There are over 1300 substances completely banned from use in cosmetics (by the EU Cosmetics Regulation).
+There are over 1300 substances completely banned (or at best, heavily regulated and restricted) from use in cosmetics (by the EU Cosmetics Regulation).
 A more recent set of regulations called REACH puts further regulations on more than 500 of those toxic ingredients.

 This means it’s up to you to pay attention to what you buy – and what you don’t.

 I have a few ideas on how to make sure the products you buy in the US are safe.
 Let’s start by highlighting some of the most worrisome ingredients that are strictly banned in the EU.

 11 Toxic Ingredients Banned in the EU, but not in the USA